GundhamErc/gundham/content/team/alberto/index.md

 title: Alberto Maspero
 subtitle: Principal investigator
 summary: |2-
-  Alberto is  associate   Professor at SISSA since 2022.
+  Alberto is the PI of the project.
+He is associate   Professor at SISSA since 2022.
 Previously, he has been assistant Professor at SISSA.
 He got a PhD in Mathematics  in 2014, in cotutelle between the University of Zurich and University of Milan.
-  He is a mathematician who works on Partial Differential Equations (PDEs).
+  He is a mathematician who works on Partial Differential Equations (PDEs) and infinite dimensional Hamiltonian systems.
 tags:
   - alberto
 date: '2016-04-27T00:00:00Z'